AlessandroAngeletti/DataVizProject/README.md

 **(1) What makes a wine good?**
 **(2) What makes a wine pricey?**
 **(3) Is a more expensive wine necessarily a better wine?**
-Therefore, we attempt to identify the factors which contribute to a wine being good and/or expensive, assess whether there exists a strong correlation between the two, and if we can predict...???
+Therefore, we attempt to identify the factors which contribute to a wine being good and/or expensive, assess whether there exists a strong correlation between the two, and how we can predict either of price and points for a bottle of wine.

 > This data offers some great opportunities to improve our understanding of wines, or at least give us enough "knowledge" to order one which is good-quality and a bang for the buck.

 To achieve the aforementioned objectives and make further visualizations more meaningful we first inspect, clean and explore (ICE) the data.
 This includes getting rid of unnecessary columns, duplicate values, and checking for errors and outliers through boxplots.
-Further, we resolve the missing values in `country` and `variety` by matching information on wines from the same wineries and extracting information from the description wherever possible.
-In addition, the description gives a lot of insights on the region-specific characteristics of wines.
+Further, we resolve the missing values in `country` and `variety` by matching information on wines from the same wineries and extracting information from the corresponding `description` wherever possible.
+In addition, the description (though complex to clean) gives a lot of insights on the region-specific characteristics of wines.
 For example, French wines are most frequently associated with words such as rich, crisp, acid, fruit, ripe, fresh, etc.

 Next, we examine the distribution of prices and scores across parameters like geographical location and find out that:
 - our dataset is majorly dominated by reviews of wines from the US